opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 The function ``getWindowProperty``  returns properties of a window.

-.. index:: fontQt

-.. _fontQt:

 fontQt
 ----------
+Creates the font to draw a text on an image.

 .. ocv:function:: CvFont fontQt(const string& nameFont, int pointSize  = -1, Scalar color = Scalar::all(0), int weight = CV_FONT_NORMAL,  int style = CV_STYLE_NORMAL, int spacing = 0)

-    Creates the font to draw a text on an image.
+.. ocv:cfunction:: CvFont cvFontQt(const char* nameFont, int pointSize=-1, CvScalar color=cvScalarAll(0), int weight=CV_FONT_NORMAL, int style=CV_STYLE_NORMAL, int spacing=0)

     :param nameFont: Name of the font.
 The name should match the name of a system font (such as *Times*).
 If the font is not found, a default one is used.

     :param pointSize: Size of the font.
 If not specified, equal zero or negative, the point size of the font is set to a system-dependent default value.
 Generally, this is 12 points.

     :param color: Color of the font in BGRA where A = 255 is fully transparent.
 Use the macro ``CV _ RGB`` for simplicity.

     :param weight: Font weight.
 The following operation flags are available: